inferno-framework/inferno-framework.github.io/docs/writing-tests/assertions-and-results.md

   verify B. An `omit` does not prevent a test session from passing because it indicates behavior that does not need to be verified.
 - `error` - Something unexpected happened and caused an internal server error.
   This indicates a problem in a Test Kit or in Inferno itself.
-You should contact the Test Kit author or the Inferno team.
+If you determine this error is not expected behavior for the given test and inputs, you should contact the Test Kit author or the Inferno team.
 - `wait` - A test is waiting to receive an incoming request, and will resume once it is received (see [Waiting for an Incoming